 When you sip your favorite juice using a straw, you use the simplest suction mechanisms of all time.
 By sucking the liquid up, you cause a pressure drop between the bottom and the top of the straw.
 With greater fluid pressure coming from the bottom than the top, you then push up the juice up to your mouth.

-It’s the same standard mechanism at work when it comes to vacuums, though the execution is more complicated.
+It’s the same standard mechanism at work when it comes to best vacuum 2020, though the execution is more complicated.
 So, that begs the question, how does a vacuum cleaner work?
 What mechanisms are in play to ensure your carpet and floors don’t have any unwanted particulates?

 Lucky for you, this comprehensive guide will help you navigate through the inside system of a hoover to find out how the motor works when getting rid of all the dust and debris in your home.

 You’ll also be able to understand why the typical vacuum design is exceedingly straightforward but relies on a host of principles to clean perfectly and effectively.